 Pinellas County employee salaries play a crucial role in the recruitment and retention of highly skilled workers; however, it is not the only consideration.
 Employee compensation refers to the total package of pay and benefits that an employee receives in exchange for their work.
-It includes salary, as well as other benefits such as health insurance, retirement plans, vacation time, and more.
+It includes salary, as well as other benefits such as health insurance, retirement plans, paid time off time, and more.

 Competitive compensation is essential for attracting high-quality candidates during the recruitment process and then quickly becomes vital in the effort to retain them.
 If employees feel that they are fairly compensated for their work, they are more likely to stay with the organization for the long term.
-Right now, nationwide, the job market is quite competitive causing employers to make higher offers than in a non-competitive market.
-This is certainly true in Pinellas County with unemployment at a very low rate of 2.5 percent in May 2023 (hovering between 2.1 percent and 2.8 percent over the last 18 months) and with the labor force up 20,000 over the same time last year to 529,000.
+Right now the nationwide job market is quite competitive causing employers to make higher offers than in a non-competitive market.
+This is certainly true in Pinellas County with unemployment at a very low rate of 3.0% in August 2023 (hovering between 2.1% and 2.8% since January 2022) and with the labor force up 20,000 over the same time last year to 529,000.

-As such, the Proposed Budget includes:
+As such, the Budget includes:

-- a 4.5% raise on salaries (calculated on the total salary, not on the mid-point of the salary range in FY24) - an additional \$600 increase to the base salary (meaning that it will continue in future years) - a one-time payment of up to \$600 (meaning that it will not continue in future years) - funding for all known career paths and ladders - raising the lowest wage to \$18 per hour for any employees below that amount
+- a 4.5% raise on salaries (calculated on the total salary, not on the mid-point of the salary range in FY24) - an additional \$600 increase to the base salary (an ongoing change to the base salary) - a one-time payment of up to \$600 (a one-time payment that will not continue in future years) - funding for all known career paths and ladders - raising the lowest wage to \$18.00 per hour for any employees below that amount year.
+This has been calculated on a department-by-department basis and will be monitored during FY24.
+Hiring will not be slowed by this budgetary approach.
+To provide a safety valve for this new approach, half of these savings have been placed in a dedicated account in the General Government in the event that hiring occurs faster than recent historic averages.